EFS-OpenSource/Thetis/docs/source/quickstart.rst

 The library simply expects two Pandas data frames:

-* :code:`pd.DataFrame` with ground-truth information about the data set.
-The column :code:`target` is required holding the ground-truth target information.
+* :code:`pd.DataFrame` with ground truth information about the data set.
+The column :code:`target` is required holding the ground truth target information.
 Furthermore, columns for sensitive attributes are expected that have been configured for the AI Fairness evaluation.
 * :code:`pd.DataFrame` for the AI predictions for each sample in the data set.
 The columns :code:`labels` and :code:`confidence` are required, holding information about the predicted label and the respective prediction probability (model uncertainty or confidence).
-Note that the indices of the data frames for ground-truth information and predictions must match.
+Note that the indices of the data frames for ground truth information and predictions must match.

 The final rating and recommendations for mitigation strategies can be found in the :code:`result` JSON-like dictionary